Formic acid fuel cell: DFAFC comparison to other energy sources

 While several fuels were tried for DLFC, formic acid (FA) has received the most interest due to its useful characteristics, such as high volumetric energy density (53g H2/L), open circuit voltage (1.48 V), high theoretical energy efficiency (58%).
 In addition, the storage of formic acid is easier and safer than that of pure hydrogen, and FA does not need to be kept at high pressures and/or low temperatures.

 Similar to methanol, FA is a small organic molecule fed directly into the fuel cell, which removes the need for complicated catalytic reforming.
 However, compared to methanol, it has lower toxicity, better oxidation kinetics, and higher fuel cell efficiency, since formic acid does not cross over the polymer membrane.
-Because of its low cross over tendency, FA can be used at higher concentrations than methanol, mitigating the drawback of the lower volumetric energy density (2.13 kWh/dm3 vs 4.4).
+Because of its low cross over tendency, FA can be used at higher concentrations than methanol, mitigating the drawback of the lower volumetric energy density (4.4 kWh/dm3 vs 2.13 kWh/dm3).

 A comparison of DFAFC with pure hydrogen cells, methanol cells, and gasoline for several characteristics is reported in the table below: